number

 clamp

-Returns the first number restricted to the range defined by the second and third numbers.
+Returns the input number restricted to the range defined by min and max.

 Example